Gus-Bonilla/saucedemo.com_testing_project/README.md

 ---

->This project is a testing project for the sauce-demo web page, it is a Maven project written in Java with the Selenium framework and tests some of the functionalities of the sauce-demo web store.
+>This is a testing project for the sauce-demo web page, it is a Maven project that uses the Page Object Model (POM) design pattern; this project has been written in Java with the Selenium framework and tests some of the functionalities of the sauce-demo web store.
 >
 >This project has the following test cases:
 >